tripflex/wp-login-flow-old/readme.txt

 === WP Login Flow ===
 Contributors: tripflex
 Donate link: https://www.gittip.com/tripflex
-Tags: user, register, activate, reset, password, login, force, email, id, notification, registration, jobify, wp-job-manager, wp job manager
+Tags: permalink, css, image, rewrite, wp-login, wp-login.php, custom, password, lost, forgot, customize, default, clean, form, redirect, template, logo, user, register, activate, reset, password, login, force, email, id, notification, registration, jobify, wp-job-manager, wp job manager, htaccess
 Requires at least: 3.8
 Tested up to: 3.9.1
 Stable tag: 1.0.0
 License: GPLv3

-Require users to activate via email using the default WordPress password reset.
+Complete WP Login (wp-login.php) flow control.
+Customize wp-login.php, require users to activate email, custom email templates, custom rewrite (login, register, activate), and more!

 == Description ==

-Use this plugin to require users to activate their email address, and then set their password once email has been activated.
-This will replace the default wp_new_user_notification which normally emails the user with their password.

-Once you activate this plugin it will instead send them an email similar to the password reset email, with a link to the default password reset page to set their password.
+WP Login Flow is only plugin that will solve all of your wp-login needs.
+Complete customization of the default wp-login.php page, with many other advanced features such as requiring users to activate their account via email, custom rewrite permalinks for all wp-login links, ability to force using custom permalinks instead of wp-login.php links (ie /register instead of wp-login.php?action=register), responsify the wp-login.php page, custom logo, link, background, login box, and more!

+This plugin was created to keep things as clean, simple, and useful as possible.
+The main bread and butter is the user email activation, which is integrated with the default password reset page.
+What this means is users are required to "Activate" their account by using a link in the email to set their password.
+Everyone knows email is insecure, so why would you ever email a user their password?
+This plugin solves that problem, and helps you keep both you and your users safe.

 = Features =

 * Customized responsive wp-login.php page
-* Require Email Activation
-* Link in email standard WP password reset page to set users password
+* Require Email Activation (link in email standard WP password reset page to set users password)
-* Send new activation/reset email by using standard password reset form
+* Users can request new activation/reset email by using standard password reset form
 * Display "pending activation" error if pending account attempts to login (authenticate hook)

-= Planned Features =

-* Customize default WordPress login (color, logo, etc)
+* Custom logo on wp-login page
+* Custom link URL for logo on wp-login page
+* Custom background on wp-login page
-* Custom activation email
+* Custom login box on wp-login page
-* Custom pending activation notice
+* Custom user defined CSS on wp-login page
+* Custom email templates (register, activate, lost/forgot password, etc)
+* Custom Name and Email Address for all Wordpress emails sent
+* Remove password field from register forms (Jobify, and others)
+* Custom rewrite for login, register, activate, and lost/forgot password
-* Custom wp-login.php permalinks
+* Force redirect from wp-login.php to custom permalinks
-* Admin notification options
+* Custom login redirect based on user role

 [Read more about WP Login Flow](https://github.com/tripflex/wp-login-flow).